rkwada/rkwada/README.md

 # Hello! 👋
 My name is Rikuo Wada, an emerging Web Designer and Front-End Developer.

-I am currently learning how to build responsive and user-friendly websites.
+I am currently working on my Capstone Project at NAIT.

 💻 Skills:
 - HTML, CSS, JavaScript
-- GitHub, Figma, VS Code
+- Git/GitHub, Figma, VS Code

-🔜 Currently learning:
-- PHP
+- React, Astro
-- UX/UI practices
+- WordPress, Strapi

 🎹 I also have a diploma in Audio Engineering & Production and make music on the side!